 The CPLG, formerly known as Competition Policy and Deregulation Group, was established in 1996, when the Osaka Action Agenda (OAA) work programmes on competition policy and deregulation were combined.
 In 1999, APEC Ministers endorsed the APEC Principles to Enhance Competition and Regulatory Reform and approved a "road map" which established the basis for subsequent work on strengthening markets in the region.
 In 2008, members agreed to change the name of the group to the Competition Policy and Law Group to reflect the fact the regulatory aspects of competition are now being discussed within the framework of the Economic Committee (EC).

-The CPLG meet annually, the recent one held in February 2016 in Lima, Peru.
+The CPLG meets annually with its most meeting held in February 2016 in Lima, Peru.
+A summary of the meeting can be found here.
 At CPLG meetings, member economies update other members on their respective competition policies and laws, including recent cases.
 Challenges to competition policy and competition advocacy efforts are also discussed.

 Members’ Dialogue on Competition Advocacy are also held as venue to exchange views on topics related to institutions, objectives and priorities; challenges and obstacles and strategies to effective competition advocacy; use of tools developed by international organizations; and assessment of the effectiveness of competition advocacy efforts.

 Last page update: 21 June 2016

 The CPLG is responsible for practical aspects of competition law and enforcement to develop and enhance competition law and policy in APEC member economies.
 The group’s activities include:

 - Share new developments in the law, comparative aspects of competition law, the role of the courts, the degree of autonomy granted to competition authorities, better methods to improve success of monitoring and enforcement of the law and appropriate remedies.

 - Understanding and analyze the legal and regulatory issues from the members involved.